MarzDell/full-stack-frameworks-with-django/README.md

  All the links are working correctly and the page does not show any error.

+ Note: DEBUG in settings.py is set to True as when I set to False the app does not display any pictures, I try use AWS
+      but application was crushing.

 ## Deployments

 The project is deployed on the Heroku Cloud Platform by using a local Git repository linked to Heroku.